-We’ve all heard of silicone and probably used it, but is silicone eco friendly?
+We’ve all heard of silicone and probably used it around our house, but is silicone eco friendly?
 How does it shape up from an environmentally friendly viewpoint?

 It’s not easy, but it’s important.
 So let’s take a look at how eco-friendly silicone is, starting with what it is and how it’s made before moving on to what happens at the end of a silicone product life and how it impacts the environment.

 What is silicone?